ihsaninh/flutter-tmdbmovie-bloc-cubit/README.md

 - [Author](#author)

 ## Introduction
 Movie DB is an application to show all movies in the world.
-Its only support Indonesian language.
 The data is provide by API from <a href="https://www.themoviedb.org/documentation/api">TMDB Movie</a>.

 ## Features
 * User can see all Movie like upcoming movie, top rated movie, popular movie, and more
 * User can see detail movie like decsription, movie casts, rating, and more.
+* Search movie based movie name.
 * And more

 ## Requirements